drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-viii.md

 I played the remastered version, which I highly recommend.
 I liked everything I saw.
 However, I'm still impressed by how the original looked.

+This was the first game in the series, and one of the first games in general, to use 3D motion capture.
+Way better and more natural looking than the robotic motions of FFVII.
+To be one of the first games to use a technology still in use today, it couldn't possibly be more ahead of its time.
+Fans at the time didn't know how good they were eating.

+Also, from my limited research, this was one of the first RPGs to pursue such a cinematic style.
+VII toyed with it in a few scenes, but largely stuck to more classic styles of cutscenes.
+To be fair, it's pretty hard to get those chibi character models to look cinematic.
+But just look at scenes like [this](https://youtu.be/LieneIWMbs0) from relatively early on.
+The closeups on the dancers, the sweeping camera angles, the lighting, the gameplay mixed in, it's all so good.
+I know "cinematic" has become a negative buzzword for games, but I think it actually applies here.

 This game often felt like it was being directed more like a movie, and that really helped sell the emotional parts for me.
 It knew when it was okay to let a moment sit in silence for a bit, and to let things slow down and drag out in